Promoting Social Change for BIPOC* and Animals

 -

-BIPOC represent less than 3% of veterinarians, less than 2% of veterinary technicians, less than 5% of professional dog trainers, and less than 5% of equestrians
+BIPOC represent less than 3% of veterinarians, less than 2% of veterinary technicians, and less than 5% of professional dog trainers

 -